The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Hall County?

-Hall County, Nebraska has 8 public high schools, along with 4 middle schools and 18 elementary schools.
+Hall County, Nebraska has 8 public high schools, serving approximately 3,742 students.

 What is the largest school district in Hall County?